ITCraftship/truth-or-dare/tutorial/codemagic_fastlane_tutorial.md

 - For Android Studio You can use `⌘⇧R` on Mac and `Ctrl+Shift+R` on Windows
 - For Visual Studio Code You can use `⌘⇧F` on Mac and `Ctrl+Shift+F` on Windows, then you need to click the arrow in the top left corner to enable replacing

+The files that should be affected are:

+    fastlane/Appfile
+    fastlane/Fastfile
+    fastlane/Matchfile
+    ios/Runner.xcodeproj/project.pbxproj

 It will also replace the value in the tutorial Markdown, but you don't need to worry about it 😉

 ## Team ID